StrikeEagleCC/ISU_ITec_Custom_CR-10/README.md

 To make additional changes to the firmware simple, I have included in this repository a portable installation of the Arduino IDE which has been preconfigured to work for Creality CR and Ender series printers.
 To edit the firmware, download this repository and open "OpenFirmwareWindows.bat"

 Special thanks to Michael from the YouTube channel [Teaching Tech](https://www.youtube.com/channel/UCbgBDBrwsikmtoLqtpc59Bw) and Chris from [TH3D](https://www.th3dstudio.com/) for their excellent guides and other resources.
+And of course, to the Marlin developer community for all of their excellent work.

 ---